MeetYourCreator/MeetYourCreator/README.md

 ### Hi there, my name is Rami Zackary Shamir.  👋

-- :computer: I’m currently developing projects in React
+- :computer: I’m currently developing projects in React, designing widgets with JavaScript, and having fun experimenting with NodeJS.

 - I'm currently reading Dave Ceddia's [Pure React](https://purereact.com/) and if you're new to React, you should be too!